ManuSquall/visualstudio-docs.fr-fr/docs/msbuild/msbuild-targets.md

 ===================================================
 GenerateBindingRedirectsUpdateAppConfig
 Updates the project to use the generated app.config content.
-This needs to run regardless of inputs/outputs so it is seperate from GenerateBindingRedirects.
+This needs to run regardless of inputs/outputs so it is separate from GenerateBindingRedirects.
 ===================================================
 <Target Name="GenerateBindingRedirectsUpdateAppConfig"
         AfterTargets="GenerateBindingRedirects"